avastjohn/HB_Project/README.md

 ##Progress Log

 next goals:
-- create registration data persistence
+- create registration username check
 - make multiples of each arrow so that user can use more than one
 - be able to save arrowcode for each user
+- create level changes

 Nov 22 (Fri):
 - made it so that arrows moved out of the codebar update the runList also
-- tried to create registration data persistence, still struggling on that one
+- created registration data persistence

 Nov 21 (Thurs):
 - spent most of the day doing a workshop in class